Xavier-Luc Duval: Minister of Finance and Economic Development (2011-2014)

 Hon.
 Duval's vision is to make Mauritius movie towards a higher wage economy.
-The country is already a renowned financial center of excellence and the Minister of Finance has spared no efforts to improve its legal framework.
+The country is already a renowned financial centre of excellence and the Minister of Finance has spared no efforts to improve its legal framework.
 He has also given impetus to new sectors by introducing frameworks for the film industry and bunkering services.

 But the trademark of Hon.
-Duval is undeniably his African policy and his continuous efforts to promote Mauritius as a gateway to the continent for investment, promotional activities, support to entreprises, networking and training.
+Duval is undeniably his African policy and his continuous efforts to promote Mauritius as a gateway to the continent for investment, promotional activities, support to enterprises, networking and training.

 He has launched the African Centre of Excellence in 2012 which provides information, encourages networking, and facilitates projects in Africa.
 15 projects are already on going and 50 others are in the pipeline.
 The Mauritius Africa Fund has been launched this year to on stimulate Mauritian investment into Africa.
 The Export Guarantee Scheme, for export oriented enterprises to invest in Africa.

 As Minister of Finance, Duval has twice been voted as African Finance Minister of the Year by Africa Investor – 2012 and 2013 as well as African Finance Minister of the Year by African Leadership Magazine in 2012.

 In 2013 he has been chosen as chairman Global Advisory Board by African Leadership Network.
 He also received the Distinguished Foreign Business Leadership Award by the Villanova Business School of the University of Villanova in Philadelphia, USA in 2012.
 In October 2013, he has been elevated to the rank of Commandeur de l'Ordre National de l'Etoile Equatoriale by President Ali Bongo Ondimba of Gabon.

 Africans are also encouraged to take advantage of what Mauritius has to offer with specific schemes for training.
 Above all, visa requirements have been waived for 50 out of 54 African countries which is a testimony of Mauritius' intention to play a major role as the perfect meeting point in Africa.

-Hon.
-X. L. Duval is married to Marie Jennifer Duval and is father of three children; Stephanie Duval, Alexandre Duval and Adrien Duval.